-Already your HIL system ‘discourages’ P2P programs by limiting bandwidth speeds and by what are known as ‘sessions’, or simultaneous connections to the internet, but this is not a total solution.
+Already your HIL system ‘discourages’ P2P programs by limiting what are known as ‘sessions’, or simultaneous connections to the internet, but this is not a total solution.

 To fix it completely we can provide you with a new, managed, router that will block just about any service from the internet that you desire.
 It has always been our philosophy that if a person pays for internet use then we shouldn’t restrict what they do with it…that’s their business, but in this case we can block P2P activity.